12 Best Types of Lighting in Video Production, Ranked, Ranked

 The amount of light falling on any specific region of your scene is referred to as its intensity.
 The intensity can and often does fluctuate from one part of the picture to the next.
 On set, you’ll regularly hear that the ratio of one side of the face to the other should be 4-to-1.
 This means that the light should be four times brighter than the background.

 In terms of the camera, direction describes the direction from which the light source or sources are coming.
-Back light, top light, frontal, and profile are a few words frequently used to describe the direction of light.
-The overall lighting direction is frequently made up of a number of various light directions operating together.
+Backlight, top light, frontal, and profile are a few words frequently used to describe the direction of light.
+The overall lighting direction is frequently made up of several various light directions operating together.
 You can usually detect where the light is coming from if the light is strong enough.

 12 Best Types of Lighting in Video Production, Ranked